mhoffrog/onedev-manual/pages/reverse-proxy-setup.md

 # Reverse Proxy Setup
 ----------

+You may configure OneDev to run behind Apache or Nginx to do reverse proxying.
+Below procedure assumes you are running Apache or Nginx on Ubuntu:

 ## Apache Httpd

-You may configure OneDev to run behind Apache to do reverse proxying.
-Below procedure assumes you are running Apache on Ubuntu:

 1. Make sure you have Apache httpd server version 2.4.5 or higher installed
 1. Enable [mod_proxy](http://httpd.apache.org/docs/2.4/mod/mod_proxy.html) by running: